DEFRA/water-abstraction-import/README.md

 To find out more about planned reforms to the abstraction licensing service, see the policy paper: [Water abstraction plan: Abstraction licensing service](https://www.gov.uk/government/publications/water-abstraction-plan-2017/water-abstraction-plan-abstraction-licensing-service)

+## Environment Variables

+The required environment variables for local development can be found in the [.env.example file](./.env.example).

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.